GuyHur/GuyOS/README.md

 Link the Virtual machine you created to the ISO image

-## Features
-* 32 bit Protected mode
-* Dynamic drivers support, to add more drivers in the future
-* Keyboard and mouse support
-* Basic terminal
-* Dynamic

 ## Current Goals
 Here are the goals for the future.

-* Implement Networking
+* Support Networking
-* GUI
+* A better GUI Framework
-* Simple programs.
-* extended libc
+* Build an extended libc

 ## Project Structure